 These funds will be used to deliver skills training and implement activities that will meet the priority skill needs of the productive sectors.

-VSP is the new name for phase 4 of the Vanuatu Skills Economic Growth Program.
-Formerly known as the Technical and Vocational Education Program (TVET), the Australian funded VSP program deliver skills demand training and development services for productive sectors through provincial Skills Centres.
+Vanuatu Skills Parntership is the new name for phase 4 of the Vanuatu Skills Economic Growth Program.
+Formerly known as the Technical and Vocational Education Program (TVET), the Australian funded program delivers skills demand training and development services for productive sectors through provincial Skills Centres.